15 facts about financial aid eligibility

 If your child is heading to college soon, you’re probably wondering about financial aid eligibility.
 Each year, more than $120 billion in federal student aid is awarded to more than 15 million students who want help paying for college.
 Yet the financial aid system is so complicated that many families end up making costly mistakes on their applications.
 Here are 15 facts that can help you maximize your eligibility and reduce the amount you’ll have to pay for college out of pocket.

-1. Around 38% of financial aid awarded is in the form of federal loans
+1. Over 60% of financial aid awarded is in the form of federal loans

 • Too many families assume that any type of “award” is free money.